ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v35.md

 {: #relnotes_v35-updated-doc}

 * (Updated on March 6, 2020) The _Financial Services Sector Cloud reference architecture_ is now available in the *Reference* section of the user documentation.
-* Documentation is now provided about the products and versions that are supported in the current release of {{site.data.keyword.vmwaresolutions_short}}.
-For more information, see [Product compatibility guide](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-comp-guide).
 * Various updates are made for the [{{site.data.keyword.vmwaresolutions_short}} API](https://cloud.ibm.com/apidocs/vmware-solutions) and the [{{site.data.keyword.vmwaresolutions_short}} Shared API](https://cloud.ibm.com/apidocs/vmware-solutions-shared).

 ## User interface updates and enhancements